webprojectbuilder/expense-management/README.md

 Special Thanks to
 ---
-- Web Project Builder Team who have spent hours to develop this and distributing it for free.
+- [Web Project Builder](http://www.webprojectbuilder.com/) &  [IBR Infotech](http://www.ibrinfotech.com), Team who have spent hours to develop this and distributing it for free.
-- Possibilities to build many custom projects using Web Project Builder, a smart PHP Project Builder

-Notes
+Customization
 ---
-Custom CRUD and more features can be added to this code using simple User interface at http://www.webprojectbuilder.com/item/expense-management
+- Custom CRUD and more features can be added to this code using simple User interface at http://www.webprojectbuilder.com/item/expense-management
+- We offer customization of this script

 License
 ----